Our work in Surrey

 28% of the emissions in Surrey are from the energy used to heat and light our homes.
 By increasing the amount of green energy produced, we can significantly reduce our carbon footprint as a county.
 Community energy projects are a fantastic way of empowering communities to generate their own green energy and we’re delighted to be able to support this in Surrey.

-This initiative will provide free resources, business development support, funding and networking opportunities to kick start new organisations in local communities that can develop and manage renewable energy projects
+This initiative will provide free resources, business development support, funding and networking to kick start new renewable energy generation.